orso081980/experiment/README.md

-# Mtc project for a landing page
+# Project for a landing page

 Viewports: 1440px, 767px and 968px.